-The Export Process
+The HIS Export Process

-The user creates the HIS files by going to the Patient List, clicking on a patient, and then clicking on the HIS Export button.
-The HIS Export button will only be available if the patient has a report to export.
-Three files are created during this process:
+The user creates the HIS files by going to the Patient List, clicking on one or more patients, and then clicking on the HIS Export button.
+The HIS Export button will only be enabled if the patients selected have a report to export.
+Three files are created for each patient during this process: